CraftAcademyLabs/coach-guides/weeks/week_5.md

   - [ ] Afternoon: Talk about the midcourse project - Coaches

 - **Friday:**
-  - [ ] Morning: Introduce the Weekend Challenge (Convert AUT app into API or finish slowfood challenge) - Oliver
+  - [ ] Morning: Introduce the Weekend Challenge (Commnet challenge or finish slowfood challenge) - Oliver

   - [ ] Afternoon: Tech interview training - Second part of the RPS Challenge